 I’m using the DIY College Rankings Spreadsheet for this demonstration.
 You can download a free sample or use the embedded sample here.
-However, you can download the data yourself directly from the IPEDS Data Center.
+However, you can download the data yourself directly from the IPEDS Data Center for free.
+You can see a simple example of how to do it here.

 After you open the spreadsheet, the first thing you need to do is to make sure you have cleared all existing filters.
 I find that when working with the data I sometimes set filters and then later forget to clear them.
 This means that the next time I start using the data I get some very weird results.